 My youngest loves playing Spot It! (and was a major cheater before we started reading the rules), and once we learned how the game was played, we were hooked too.

-There are other ways to play the game too.
+There are other ways to play this fun game too.
 There is an instruction sheet that comes along with the game.
-Fun to play in the car and in a hotel as well.
+It’s fun to play in the car and in a hotel as well.

 Road Trip Games to Play as a Family